tefedrb/MultiTrainer/README.md

 # times-table-trainer
-Designed to help memorize the 12 times table
+A simple game designed to help memorize the 12 times table